Mortgages for teachers: The complete guide

 The key difference between teachers and other applicants is that lenders will often consider your future income potential when assessing their affordability, rather than focusing solely on your current income.
 This can be particularly beneficial if you’re at the start of your career or you have the potential to progress to a better paid position in future.

-Can teachers borrow more money than other mortgage applicants?
+Can teachers borrow more money than other applicants?

 To learn more about mortgage affordability, take a look at our guide: what is mortgage affordability and how do I increase it?